goloroden/learning-lisp/README.md

 ## Data mode

 To switch Lisp into data mode you have to use *quoting*.
-This can either be done by using the `quote` command or by prefixing a list with the `'` character.
+This can either be done by using `quote` or by prefixing a list with the `'` character.
 Hence the following two lists are equivalent:

 ```lisp
 (quote (2 3 5 7 11))
 '(2 3 5 7 11)
 ```

-There is also *quasi-quoting* which is uses the `` ` `` character as a prefix, but allows to switch back to code mode using a `,`:
+There is also *quasi-quoting* which uses the `` ` `` character as a prefix, but allows to switch back to code mode using a `,`:

 ```lisp
 `(2 3 ,(+ 2 3) 7 11)